weecology/DeepForest/docs/training.md

 myimage.png, 0,0,0,0,"Tree"
 ```

 Excessive use of negative samples may have a negative impact on model performance, but when used sparingly, they can increase precision.
-These samples are removed from evaluation and do not contribute to the precision or recall evaluation.

 ### Model checkpoints

 Pytorch lightning allows you to [save a model](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#checkpoint-callback) at the end of each epoch.
-By default this behevaior is turned off.
+By default this behevaior is turned off since it slows down training and quickly fills up storage.
 To restore model checkpointing

 ```
 callback = ModelCheckpoint(dirpath='temp/dir',